 The most obvious new feature joining the iPhone 11 Pro is the new camera sensor.
 The new lens is a 12-megapixel, 120-degree ultra wide angle affair which allows you to snap much wider shots than previously possible, and switching between the main and ultra wide angle lens is very straightforward.

 Meanwhile the iPhone XS has just two 12-megapixel sensors, one being a telephoto and the other being the main wide angle snapper.
 In our review we rated the camera very highly, judging that it takes stunning shots under almost any conditions, and offers the best video recording of any smartphone, boasting OIS-supported footage on 4K at 60fps.

-iPhone 11 Pro vs iPhone XS – Performance
+iPhone 11 Pro vs iPhone XS – Performance and Display

 The iPhone XS ran on the A12 Bionic chip, and it posted incredible performance scores comfortably ahead of the rest of the competition.
 It should serve you very well for several years, since it’s hard to even find content on the app store that pushes this chip to its limits.

 While it’s easy to recommend you upgrade to the iPhone 11 Pro for its extra camera skills, we wouldn’t suggest you do so for huge speed improvements.
 That’s not to say the iPhone 11 Pro is slow (quite the opposite and it blitzes Android competition) but with the XS already being so speedy it doesn’t feel much quicker.

 Games load a bit quicker and apps open marginally faster yes, although you’ll only really notice this if you have the two phones side-by-side.